gwrxuk/PaymentEngine/README.md

-## Applying this Project to a Payment Gateway
+## Applying this RealTimeStreamingPaymentEngine to a Payment Gateway

-This project provides the foundational, high-performance core for a real-time payment streaming engine.
+This `real_time_streaming_payment_engine` project provides the foundational, high-performance core for a real-time payment streaming engine.
 In a full-fledged payment gateway, this engine would be a critical component responsible for the accurate and efficient processing of financial transactions.

 ### Architectural Integration